Book A Consultation

 What is Agricultural Property Relief (APR)?

-Recent changes to Agricultural Property Relief
+Recent Changes to Agricultural Property Relief

 Joint and Single Ownership

-For Farmers and Rural Communities
+What the Changes Mean for Farmers and Rural Communities

-Financial
+Financial Impact

-Social and Economic
+Social and Economic Impact

 APR vs Business Property Relief (BPR)